Skip to contents

 • statistic: Wald test statistic

-• p: Raw p-value from Wald test
+• p_val: Raw p-value from Wald test

 • hr: Hazard ratio (exp(coefficient))